-Under the Containers and Packaging Recycling Law, 69,197 tons of used paper containers were separately collected by municipalities (see Fig. II-11) and 59,668 tons were recycled in 2004 (Source: Ministry of Environment, http://www.env.go.jp).
-Recycled paper is used for many kinds of paper products such as toilet paper and telephone books.
+Under the Containers and Packaging Recycling Law, 71,012 tons of used paper containers were separately collected by municipalities (see Fig. II-11) and 63,031 tons were recycled in FY 2005.Recycled paper is used for many kinds of paper products such as toilet paper and telephone books.

 About 80% of the total amount of recycled paper is used for corrugated cases, newspapers, and magazines.
-Slightly less than 1% of the total recycled paper is also used as trays for eggs or vegetables/fruit and heat-insulating construction materials.
+In recent years, the export of the used paper expands rapidly, and 3.71 million tons are exported in 2005.
+Slightly less than 1% of total recycled paper is also used as cushion such as pulpmold, heat insulator for building, solid fuel, etc.